-I love the natural element that a wood bead garland adds to holiday decor!
-You can buy them ready-made, or you can easily make them yourself!
-This simple DIY tutorial will show you how!
+I love the natural element that a wood bead garland adds to holiday décor!
+You can buy them ready-made, or you can easily make them yourself.
+This simple DIY tutorial will show you how.

 These are the sizes I ordered.
-You could choose any size depending on what you are making your garland for!
-In this case, I wanted a more substantial garland to hang on the mantle or drape on the tree, so I chose a larger set of beads!
+You could choose any size depending on what you are making your garland for.
+In this case, I wanted a more substantial garland to hang on the mantle or drape on the tree, so I chose a larger set of beads.

 I wanted to make several garlands that were about 6 feet long, so I ordered 40 of the largest 30mm beads and 100 of each of the other sizes.
 (I had some of the smaller sized beads left over when I was finished).